Collisions of particles in locally AdS spacetimes II Moduli of globally hyperbolic spaces: Introduction

-\begin{theorem}[Mess \cite{mess}] The homomorphisms $\hol_l$ and $\hol_r$ have maximal Euler number, so that they are holonomy representations of hyperbolic metrics on $S$ and can be identified with points in the Teichm\"uller space $\cT_S$ of $S$.
+\begin{theorem}[Mess \cite{mess}] The homomorphisms $\hol_l$ and $\hol_r$ are holonomy representations of hyperbolic metrics on $S$ and can be identified with points in the Teichm\"uller space $\cT_S$ of $S$.
 The map sending $M$ to $(\hol_l,\hol_r)\in \cT_S\times \cT_S$ is a homeomorphism. \end{theorem}